 (3) The buyer has to warrant that these programs and documentations are not accessible to third parties without prior written approval from SPI GmbH.

-(4) Copies may only be made for archiving purposes, as replacement or for troubleshooting.
+(4) Copies may only be made for archiving purposes, as a replacement or for troubleshooting.
 Sections 1 and 2 apply likewise.
 Supply of source programs is subject to separate written agreement.
 If the originals are labelled with a copyright disclaimer, the buyer has to attach this disclaimer also on the copies.
 Unless otherwise agreed, or not otherwise defined in the terms of the suppliers/providers, the right of use shall be considered granted with acknowledgement of order and delivery of the programs, documentation and after-sales add-ons.

 12. Other terms

 The buyer may assign his rights and duties resulting from the contract only with written approval from SPI.
 He may set-off or assert withholding rights against SPI only if the counter-claim of the buyer is undisputed or legally valid.
 These terms of delivery and payment remain valid as such even if any individual stipulation is void.
 Place of performance and place of jurisdiction for all contractual claims and claims related to the attached contract is Ahrensburg provided the buyer is a business.
-SPI on the other hand is entitled to assert claims also at the court that is competent for the place of residence or sojourn of the buyer.
+SPI, on the other hand, is entitled to assert claims also at the court that is competent for the place of residence or sojourn of the buyer.

 © 1980-2019, S P I Systemberatung Programmierung Industrieelektronik GmbH